Geoffrey Streatfeild: Career

 His notable film and TV roles include The Other Boleyn Girl and Kinky Boots.
 He also appeared in the Royal Shakespeare Company's "Histories" company in 2007-08 as Prince Hal/Henry V (Henry IV Part One, Henry IV Part Two and Henry V), Suffolk (Henry VI Parts I and II), Rivers (Henry VI Part III and Richard III).

-His elder brother Richard Streatfeild, as a serving Major in the Rifles, advised Geoffrey on military life for his roles in Henry V and Journey's End.
+His elder brother Richard Streatfeild, as a serving major in The Rifles, advised Geoffrey on military life for his roles in Henry V and Journey's End.
 Streatfeild joined the cast of Spooks for its final series in 2011, playing the character of Calum Reed, a Junior Case Officer at MI5 until its end.
 In 2012 Streatfeild joined the cast of the BBC2 political satire The Thick of It as the "Inbetweener" junior minister in DoSac.
 In 2015 he reprised his role as Calum Reed in the spy film Spooks: The Greater Good.

 Personal life

-Streatfeild was married to actor Nikki Amuka-Bird from 2003 to 2010.
+Streatfeild was married to the actress Nikki Amuka-Bird from 2003 to 2010.
+His partner is actress Anna Madeley.